fenago/tableau-server/md/server/tsm configuration set Options - Tableau.md

 Default value: `true   `

-Determines how often [Tableau Server]{.VariablesProductName} rechecks failing data alerts.
+Determines how often [Tableau Server] rechecks failing data alerts.
 When set to `true`, the server rechecks failing alerts at the frequency defined by `dataAlerts.checkIntervalInMinutes`.
 When set to `false`, the server rechecks failing alerts every five